WUJJU/Recursion_DynamicP/README.md

 but optimal substructure may need compare with or without items, it's not greedy optimal.
 Without comparision, some Optimal substurcutre can't be found like 0-1 bag problem

+# recursion

+all if condition should use return, then it will return back.